 Korean barbecue dishes

 Going for Korean barbecue with a group of friends will quickly become one of your favorite and most regular activities in Seoul.
-Once you understand the etiquette and adapt to the methods of cooking, which may initially seem slightly removed from what you’re used to, you’ll be dining out like a pro.
+Once you understand the etiquette and adapt to the methods of cooking, which might be quite different than what you’re used to, you’ll be dining out like a pro.

 Discovering the connection South Korea holds between its food and its history, geographic location and traditions offer a fascinating insight into the culture, providing you the opportunity to learn whilst also filling your belly!